 - Cyber Ninjas must adhere to the published policies they were ordered to release last week.

-Secretary of State Katie Hobbs released a statement about the settlement on Twitter, saying that while she was glad that it would only continue with increased transparency and the presence of observers, she remained concerned about both the process and the intentions of the recount.
+Hobbs released a statement about the settlement on Twitter, saying that while she was glad that it would only continue with increased transparency and the presence of observers, she remained concerned about both the process and intentions of the recount.